What Can Healthtech Teach Insurance?

-Yet in the pre-digital age, insurers have been taking on risk by segmenting and stratifying it using rather blunt instruments - medical and family history and risk profiles of cohorts, zoning down as far as possible, but targeting a demographic segment always meant a large element of “buying blind.”
+Yet in the pre-digital age, insurers took on risk by segmenting and stratifying it using rather blunt instruments - medical and family history and risk profiles of cohorts, zoning down as far as possible, but targeting a demographic segment still meant a large element of “buying blind.”

 The granularity which digital brings is enabling new business models.

 Both healthtech and consumer tech (Apple, Samsung and Fitbit) have already convinced customers to generate and share their movement data in exchange for personal gain.
 This can be as simple as personalised step counts or as sophisticated as services such as Sweatcoin or Betterpoints where financial rewards are earned through physical activity.